hiyd-uk/hiyd.uk/terms.md

 ## Termination

-- **By You**: You may stop using Hyd at any time by uninstalling the app
+- **By You**: You may stop using Hiyd at any time by uninstalling the app
 - **By Us**: We may terminate access if you violate these terms
-- **Effect**: Upon termination, your right to use Hyd ends, but your locally stored content remains yours
+- **Effect**: Upon termination, your right to use Hiyd ends, but your locally stored content remains yours

 ## Support

 For support or questions:

-- Email: <support@hyd.app>
+- Email: <support@hiyd.uk>
-- Website: hyd.thechels.uk
+- Website: hiyd.uk

 ## Governing Law